-Communities can make sure their local public playgrounds meet Canadian standards.
-You can do this by:
+Communities can make sure their local public playgrounds meet CSA standards.
+You can:

-- Having a certified expert inspect the playground to look for dangers and prioritize any changes that should be made.
+- Have a certified expert inspect the playground to look for dangers and prioritize any changes that should be made.

-- Making sure the changes are made so that the playground is safe.
+- Make sure the changes are made so that the playground is safe.

-- Keeping the playground equipment, surface and grounds clean.
+- Keep the playground equipment, surface and grounds clean.

-- Reporting injuries to the playground operator, such as the municipality, school, or child care facility.
+- Report injuries to the playground operator, such as the municipality, school, or child care facility.

-- The Canadian Standards Association creates standards for play spaces and equipment.
-Purchase current standards at www.csa.ca or by calling 1-800-463-6727.
+- The CSA has established standards for play spaces and equipment.
+The current recommended standards can be purchased at www.csa.ca or by calling 1-800-463-6727.

-- Contact your local or provincial injury prevention centre, your nearest children’s hospital, or Safe Kids Canada (1-888-SAFE-TIPS, 1-888-723-3847) for safety checklists that will help you check for basic playground hazards.
+- Contact your local or provincial injury prevention centre, your nearest children’s hospital, or Parachute for safety checklists that will help you check for basic playground hazards.

 Some communities have non-traditional outdoor play spaces instead of playground equipment.
 Some examples include community flower or vegetable gardens, and sand or water play areas.
-These play areas are less expensive to develop, and can be designed to challenge children’s development without the risk of falls.
+These play areas are less expensive to develop, and can be designed to challenge children’s development without the risk of falls or getting trapped.
 Visit www.evergreen.ca to see examples of alternative playgrounds.